Shawn-Nichol/AndroidKotlinGuide/ArchitectureComponents/DataBinding/Layout and Binding.md

 # Layout and Binding expressions

 The expression language allows you to write expressions that handle events dispatched by the views.
-The data binding library automatically generates the classes required to bind the views in the layout with your data bojects.
+The data binding library automatically generates the classes required to bind the views in the layout with your data objects.

 Data bidning layout files start with a root tag of layout followed by data element and view root element.